ufoscout/jporm/readme.txt

   	- Oval validator removed
   	- Removed JodaType support
   	- Added support for new Java 8 time classes: LocalDateTime, LocalTime, ZonedDateTime, Instant
+  	- Save, Update and Delete query not manually confirmed with "now" are automatically executed before the transaction commits

 --------------------------------
  - Release 7.2.1 - 2013.11.12 -